dymmond/esmerald/docs/en/docs/application/settings.md

     INFO:     Application startup complete.
     ```

-It is very simple, `ESMERALD_SETTINGS_MODULE` looks for the custom settings class created for the application
+It is very simple, `RAVYN_SETTINGS_MODULE` looks for the custom settings class created for the application
 and loads it in lazy mode.

 ## The settings_module

-This is a great tool to make your Esmerald applications 100% independent and modular.
+This is a great tool to make your Ravyn applications 100% independent and modular.
 There are cases
-where you simply want to plug an existing Esmerald application into another and that same Esmerald application
+where you simply want to plug an existing Ravyn application into another and that same Ravyn application
 already has unique settings and defaults.

-The `settings_module` is a parameter available in every single `Esmerald` instance as well as `ChildEsmerald`.
+The `settings_module` is a parameter available in every single `Ravyn` instance as well as `ChildRavyn`.

 ### Creating a settings_module

 The configurations have **literally the same concept**
-as the [EsmeraldSettings](#esmeralsettings-and-the-application), which means that every single
+as the [RavynSettings](#esmeralsettings-and-the-application), which means that every single
-`settings_module` **must be derived from the EsmeraldSettings** or an `ImproperlyConfigured` exception
+`settings_module` **must be derived from the RavynSettings** or an `ImproperlyConfigured` exception
 is thrown.

 The reason why the above is to keep the integrity of the application and settings.